TheodosiouEleanna/ETS/README.md

 ---

-# Use an official Python runtime as the base image

 FROM python:3.10.11

-# Install dependencies

 RUN apt-get update && apt-get install -y libavahi-client3 && rm -rf /var/lib/apt/lists/\*

-# Install Rust and Cargo using Rustup

 RUN curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh -s -- -y
 ENV PATH="/Users/Administrator/.cargo/bin:${PATH}"

-# Set the working directory in the container

 WORKDIR /app

-# Copy the requirements file into the container

 COPY requirements.txt requirements.txt

-# Install any needed packages specified in requirements.txt

 RUN pip install --no-cache-dir -r requirements.txt

-# Copy the rest of the application code into the container

 COPY . .

-# Expose the port your Flask app runs on

 EXPOSE 5000

-# Specify the command to run your Flask app

 CMD ["python", "app.py"]

 - Front-end Dockerfile:

 ---

-# Set the base image

 FROM node:18.16.0

-# Set the working directory

 WORKDIR /app

-# Copy package.json and package-lock.json

 COPY package\*.json ./

-# Install dependencies

 RUN npm install

-# Copy the rest of your app's source code

 COPY . ./

-# Expose port 3000

 EXPOSE 3000

-# Serve the app

 CMD ["npm", "start"]

 - ADD docker-compose.yml in the root directory of ETS